 We wrapped up our stay in the artists’ enclave of Taos with a good dinner on Friday night at a popular local spot called Love Apple after our day of touring Ghost Ranch, covered in the prior post.
 On Saturday morning Pat and I opted to walk 10 minutes from our hotel to Taos Plaza for coffee and a light breakfast only to be pleasantly surprised there was a farmers’ market that day.
 The quality of the produce made me wish I had a kitchen to use!
 But we were able to grab a non-spicy vegetarian breakfast burrito from a vendor that was quite tasty and enjoyed the scene.
 I also picked up a few Mexican style sugar cookies.
 It’s these types of unplanned experiences that make travel worthwhile for us.

 After that we made the stop at the church pictured at the outset before setting off to Santa Fe via the very picturesque High Road to Taos.
 On the way we stopped in Chimayo, home to a small church known as the Santuario de Chimayo.
 (If you are sensing there is a theme to the day’s travel you would be correct.)
 An example of Spanish colonial architecture the church is best known for the supposed healing powers of the “holy dirt” found in the sacristy to the left of the alter.
-On our visit one family was scooping up paper bags full of the pharmaceutical-grade earth into paper bags.
+On our visit one family was scooping up paper bags full of the pharmaceutical-grade earth.
 But who knows, can’t hurt to rub some on a trouble spot can it?
 The sanctuary has often been referred to as the Lourdes of North America and the site was added to the National Register of Historic Places in 1970.

 Also worth a stop is the nearby Santo Nino Chapel seen above.
 It’s all walkable in a small area.
 This chapel is dedicated to children and contains iconography made by area youngsters in years past that is also very colorful folk art.
 Unfortunately, photography isn’t permitted inside the chapel but the outside offers some sense of the whimsy within.